ZellNguyen/translink-app/README.md

 ### Connection Error

 Translink API sometimes responds with an empty res.body object.
 In that case, the app throws a connection error.
+Just simply refresh the page or try a new search.

 ### 403 HTTP Response